moj-analytical-services/dmet-cfe/investigations/git_long_living_branches/README.md

   - Use feature toggles to manage incomplete features

 - Feature-Based
-  - Keep branches short-lived to minimise divergence.
+  - Keep branches short-lived to minimize divergence.
   - Ensure thorough code reviews and testing before merging.
   - Regularly rebase feature branches on the main branch to reduce conflicts.

+---

+## Other Best Practices

+- Pair experienced developers with those new to a codebase.
+- Communication, Communication, Communication

 ---